November 16, 2015

 a QM, therefore, is important to a lender seeking to

-minimize its legal risk of its residential mortgage lending
+legal risk of its residential mortgage lending

 While the Small Creditor Portfolio QM has less prescriptive